SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 I look forward to my booster dose soon, since 6 months after my second dose will be exactly 1 week from today!

+## Addendum 2021-Sep-21: ZDoggMD on the FDA VRBPAC Booster Hearing

+<iframe width="400" height="224" src="https://www.youtube.com/embed/odKWcnp6Alk" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
+For those who style themselves 'visual learners', here's a video by ZDoggMD talking about the FDA booster hearing.
+Keep in mind that he's an entertainer, so he has to be a little ranty and over-the-top to get YouTube views.
+However, he's a UCSF-trained doctor, spent 10 years as a hospitalist at Stanford, etc. &ndash; guy knows how the medical system works (and doesn't work).

+It sounds like he and I are mostly aligned, in that the evidence is a little shaky: the Israeli data is full of confounders like age (and Simpson paradox effects), the Pfizer doses were only 3 weeks apart which may not have been enough (though it got people vaccinated faster, so there's that trade-off), the efficacy vs severe disease or hospitalization or death is still like 90%, while boosters boost antibodies but those aren't the only measure of immune competence, and so on.
+So boosters  make sense for those most at risk: elderly, health care workers, and other high-risk situations (details to be worked out by the CDC's ACIP meeting).

+Where we differ is mandates.
+He skews more libertarian and wants to try longer to persuade the vaccine defiant.
+I think we've done that for almost a year now, and have totally lost patience with them and favor mandates.
+My attitude is hey, if guys like Zubin here can make persuasion _work_ at a scale to make a dent in the unvaccinated population, then great, he should do that.
+But the empirical result is the vaccine defiant just shrug it off, spit another conspiracy theory at you, and hork down some horse paste.
+Time to try something more forceful.

+Perhaps Zubin is a nicer man than me.
+I just want us all to be vaccinated, except for rare medical exceptions where that's not possible.

 ---

 ## Notes &amp; References